Show all refs matching the name

 | Hotfix branch | hotfix/name | hotfix/login-fix |

-Using prefixes like feature/, release/, or v for tags naturally prevents naming collisions.
+Using prefixes like feature/ and release/ for branches and v for tags naturally prevents name collisions.

-A common mistake is creating a local branch with a name like origin/feature instead of checking out the remote branch:
+A common mistake is creating a local branch named like origin/feature instead of checking out the remote-tracking branch:

-# This creates a local branch named 'origin/feature' (wrong!)
+# This creates a local branch literally named 'origin/feature' (wrong)

 git branch origin/feature

-# This checks out the remote branch (correct)
+# This creates a local 'feature' branch tracking the remote (correct)

 git branch -D origin/feature